UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer3-response.md

 >6.
 In lines 303 and 304 refer to Fig. 9 again to help the reader follow the discussion easier.

+This cross-reference has been added to the text.

 >7.
 In line 314, refer to Fig. 11 before Fig. 12.